miklevin/MikeLev.in/index.md

 ## AI Subscription Fees and Vendor Lock-in

-The software vendors all want you to become dependent on their particular, and often incompatible tools, to lock you in and make you part of their reliable revenue forecasts.
+Software vendors need you to become dependent on their particular, and often incompatible tools, locking you in to make you part of their revenue forecasts.
 Hence, the popularity of subscription services.
 Little makes this clearer than the new wave of AI tools, each with a $20/mo fee.

 ## Nip That In The Bud With Nix and NixOS

 While I advocate Linux, Python, vim & git (LPvg) as a general sub-platform of all other platforms to fight obsolescence and vendor lock-in, the "Linux" part is a show-stopper for most folks.
-Fortunately, this problem is now solved with the nix command easily reproduces any Linux environment under Mac or Windows.
+Fortunately, this problem is now solved with the nix command that easily reproduces any Linux environment under Mac or Windows.

+## The First Step in a Thousand Mile Journey

+Thus far, the nix movement has been amongst the techiest of techs.
+I'm part of it coming downstream to the less than hardcore full-time developers.
+I'm currently working my way through the very steep learning curve of nix and NixOS, and once I'm over the hump, it should be easy to divvy out little flakes of nixy brilliance to my co-journeyers in the field of SEO (search engine optimization).